Chapter 1: Shadow over the Sun

 “What is this?”
 Majus Cyrysi said, bending down beside him.
 “More excuses about your Earth?”

 “It’s not that,” Sam said, looking up into the other’s strange face.
 “I…I don’t like new places.”
 His eyes darted to the alley entrance, back down to the ground.
 “Or crowds.”

 The Kirian frowned.
 “I see.”
 He tapped a long finger against his cheek, looking Sam up and down.
 Did he ever poke himself with those hooked fingernails?
 “Do you think you are able to be walking through the city just a bit?
 The Spire of the Maji is much quieter, enclosed.”

-Majus Cyrysi stroked fingers down his moustache.
+The majus stroked fingers down his moustache.
 “Will you stay here for a short while?
 The information you hold is very important.”